-Bill McKibben will speak a Chubb Lecture entitled “Simply Too Hot: The Desperate Science and Politics of Climate” at Yale University, Woosley Hall on Tuesday, October 12 at 4:30 pm.
-This lecture is free and open to the public.
+Bill McKibben will speak a Chubb Lecture entitled “Simply Too Hot: The Desperate Science and Politics of Climate” at Yale University, Woosley Hall on Tuesday, October 10 at 4:30 pm.

 Concerned citizens across CT continue to move local ordinances forward, protecting their corner of Creation, property values and public health.
 20 CT towns and cities now have local laws banning toxic, radioactive fracking waste and other oil and gas drilling and extraction wastes.